The Winnemem Wintu tribe take matters into their own hands

 In order to defend their right to preserve their way of life, the Winnemem Wintu tribe had been calling on allies to join them in securing a section of the McCloud River so they can perform the Coming of Age Ceremony for their next chief, Marissa, in peace.

 Traditionally, girls swim across the river to symbolize leaving childhood and joining the women on the other side.
 In the past, this ceremony has been interrupted by drunken boaters speeding by, hurling racial slurs and flashing them.
-Click here to see a video of this harassment.

 For six years the Winnemem Wintu hadve been trying to work with the Forest Service to get a closure on the 400 yard, dead-end section of the river they need in order perform the ceremony free from harassment.
 The Forest Service has hid behind bureaucratic process and largely ignored the tribe’s requests to close the area.